hyotang666/trivial-formatter/README.md

 ### Line width.
 The default depends on implementation.
 (Probably 80 though.)
-You can control it with ordinary common lisp pretty printing system way, i.e. using `*PRINT-RIGHT-MARGIN*`.
+You can control it with an ordinary common lisp pretty printing system way, i.e. using `*PRINT-RIGHT-MARGIN*`.

 ```lisp
 (let ((*print-right-margin* 100)) ; <-- Specify line width with 100.